jotu/docker-centos-postgresql/README.md

 	psql -U postgres -h localhost -p 5432

-*) If you on MacOS, then run 'boot2docker ip' to get ip adress instead of localhost
+OBS!
+If you on MacOS, then run 'boot2docker ip' to get ip adress instead of localhost.